swordapp/swordv3/_compost/src/content/fragments/behaviours.md

 # {{ header("Creating New Objects", toc="b") }}

+## {{ header("Creating Objects with no content", 2, toc="b") }}

+Create a new Object on the server with no metadata or binary content.
+That is, create a container into which you can subsequently send data.
+It is RECOMMENDED that when using this route you specify `In-Progress: true`.

+{{ requirements(
+    reqs="tables/requirements",
+    hierarchy="tables/reqs_hierarchy",
+    groups=["Request", "Content", "Resource"],
+    match=["Create", "Empty Body", "Service-URL"],
+    output=["Protocol Operation", "Request Requirements", "Server Requirements", "Response Requirements"]) }}

 ## {{ header("Creating Objects with only Metadata", 2, toc="b") }}

 Create a new Object on the server, sending only Metadata content (i.e. no Binary File content, and no By-Reference Files).